 - Make sure your emails fully align, by adding a custom Return-Path domain.

-- Sign up for our free DMARC tool.
+- Sign up for DMARC Digests.
 We will guide you in creating a DMARC record with a policy of “none” and you’ll start getting reports on your email sources.

-- Read and get to know your weekly DMARC digest emails from Postmark to know where your email traffic is coming from.
+- Read and get to know your weekly DMARC Digests emails to know where your email traffic is coming from.

 - Once you get all your legitimate emails to 100% alignment, you can modify your DMARC policy flags from “none” to “quarantine” to “reject”.